cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

   $ for i in `ls /etc/init.d/ | grep cdap` ; do sudo service $i restart ; done

-When all the services have completed starting, the CDAP Console should then be accessible through a browser at port ``9999``.
+When all the services have completed starting, the CDAP UI should then be accessible through a browser at port ``9999``.

 The URL will be ``http://<host>:9999`` where ``<host>`` is the IP address of